adopt-liveview/adopt-liveview/priv/pages/2024/04-05-list-rendering-en_US.md

 Just by adding `, food != "banana"` we can remove an unwanted element!
 However, this introduces another problem in the way we render lists: every time an assign changes we will filter and render the list again.

 The official recommendation from the Phoenix team is that you avoid doing any type of calculation within your `render/1` as much as possible, process your code before assigning them to your socket.
-Create and run a file called `class_for_filter_beforehand.exs`:
+Create and run a file called `classic_for_filter_beforehand.exs`:

 ```elixir
 Mix.install([